manupaisable/katacoda-scenarios/02-bootstrap-app-pipeline/step1-create-new-app-repo.md

 ![step1-fork-repo](step1-fork-repo.png)

-This the pipeline definition (Jenkinsfile) for the app we just forked:
+For reference, here is the pipeline definition (Jenkinsfile) for the app we just forked:

 https://github.com/SkeltonThatcher/spincast-todobackend/blob/master/Jenkinsfile